davecoulter/YSE_PZ/docs/install.rst

     python3 manage.py collectstatic

-and type :code:'yes' if asked about overwriting existing static files.
+and type :code:`yes` if asked about overwriting existing static files.
 To exit the docker container, run

 .. code::